Direct Access (DA)

 Direct Access lottery process

-To participate in PG&E's Direct Access Lottery, non-residential customers must submit a Six-Month Notice to Transfer to Direct Access Service form (Electric Form 79-1117) (PDF). during the Direct Access Submission Period scheduled in June of each year.
-The next Direct DA Lottery enrollment period will be held from 9:00 am Pacific Daylight Time (PDT) on June 10, 2024 until 5:00 pm PDT on June 14, 2024.
+To participate in PG&E's Direct Access Lottery, non-residential customers must submit a Six-Month Notice to Transfer to Direct Access Service form (Electric Form 79-1117) (PDF), along with their list of SAIDs using PG&E’s acceptable excel file (SAID list for DA Lottery)(XLSX), during the Direct Access submission period scheduled in June of each year.
+The next Direct DA Lottery enrollment period will be held from 9 a.m Pacific Daylight Time (PDT) on June 9, 2025 until 5 p.m.
+PDT on June 13, 2025.

 PG&E holds a weeklong submission period in June of each year (DA Lottery) for customers who are interested in enrolling in Direct Access (DA) subject to the availability of load space under the Overall Load Cap of 11,393 gigawatt-hours (GWh) established by the California Public Utilities Commission.
 Customer requests submitted during this period will be entered into a lottery to determine a customer’s priority for any load space that may be available.
 Customers who do not receive an offer of load space will be placed on a wait list for any DA load space that may become available during the next following calendar year.